rdegges/rdegges-blog/articles/2010/5-ways-to-save-your-company-money-by-switching-to-asterisk.md

+---
-Title: 5 Ways to Save Your Company Money by Switching to Asterisk
+title: "5 Ways to Save Your Company Money by Switching to Asterisk"
-Date: 2010-03-11
-Tags: telephony, asterisk
+date: "2010-03-11"
+tags: ["telephony", "asterisk"]
+slug: "5-ways-to-save-your-company-money-by-switching-to-asterisk"
-Summary: 5 quick ways you can use Asterisk to save your company money.
+description: "5 quick ways you can use Asterisk to save your company money."
+---

 ![Money Sketch][]